 {% endtagList %}

-In this example, the Anqi CMS will first find the third tag in the tag list, and then start from it, and take out the third, fourth, fifth, sixth, and seventh tags for display in turn.
+In this example, Anqi CMS will first find the third tag in the tag list, and then start from it, taking out the third, fourth, fifth, sixth, and seventh tags for display in turn.

-This one with an offsetlimitParameters, can also be used withitemId(tags of specified documents) orcategoryIdCombining parameters such as (specified category tags) provides more detailed control.
-For example, to display the tags of an article with ID 100, but only show the 2nd to 4th tags (out of 3), you can write it like this:
+This with an offsetlimitParameter, it can also be combined withitemId(tags of the specified document) orcategoryId(Specify category tags) combined with other parameters to provide more detailed control.
+For example, to display the tags of an article with ID 100 but only show the 2nd to 4th tags (a total of 3), you can write as follows:

 <p>文章关联标签 (部分):